pranavpatil1/pdf-splitter-vertical/README.md

 # PDF splitter

-This program will split a PDF vertically into N equal pages.
-This is useful because OneNote always exports PDFs as one long page and (robotics) professors & TAs hate that!
+Split PDF vertically based on horizontal line separators or into N pages of uniform length.
+From our experience, this keeps professors and TAs very happy!

 ## Installation

-You can do either

 ```
-pip3 install -r requirements.txt
+pip install -r requirements.txt
 ```

-or alternatively
+To run with horizontal line page separators, do
 ```
-pip3 install PyPDF2
+python splitter.py input.pdf output.pdf
 ```

-To run, and split a page into N pages, run the following command. input.pdf should already exist while output.pdf will be created.
+Otherwise, to split into N pages, do
 ```
-python3 splitter.py input.pdf output.pdf N
+python splitter.py input.pdf output.pdf N
 ```